Event-Driven Security - The Combination of Automated Detection with Automated Enforcement

 This – defense in depth – is the core concept behind Juniper Connected Security.
 Multiple layers of defenses, from multiple vendors, all working – and automated – together.

-To learn more, please join us as we take a look at the next stage of the security automation journey in the second part of our webinar series on May 29.
+To learn more, please view our automation webinar series as we take a look at the next stage of the security automation journey.